Thrysoe/north/README.md

 # NORTH
-COMSOL simulations of the NORTH tokamak
+Simulation and diagnostics tools for the NORTH tokamak.